The Food Detectives

 The Food Detectives (known as The Food Files outside Singapore) is a Singaporean television documentary series produced by ActiveTV for Mediacorp's Channel 5 and presented by Nikki Muller.
-The series fan for three seasons from 2013 to 2016 and was followed by a spin-off, The Food Detectives vs. Diabetes in 2017.
+The series ran for three seasons from 2013 to 2016 and was followed by a spin-off, The Food Detectives vs. Diabetes in 2017.

+The series is distributed worldwide by TVF International, a British company, and is also based on a similar format distributed by them, the New Zealand series What's Really In Our Food?.

 Premise

 The series tackled myths and facts related to food.
 The series featured food experts who debunked several myths.
 The series is presented in an easy-to-understand manner.

 The programme was lauded by the Media Development Authority's 2014 report on improvements of the production quality of programming with PSB credentials.

 Production

 Recording for the second series began in 2014, with a trip to a poultry farm in Malaysia.
 The third season production was expected to conclude in the first quarter of 2016.

 Distribution

 British distributor TVF International picked up the rights to the show outside Singapore.
-In 2014, the first two seasons were sold to Nat Geo People Asia, TVBI in some Asia-Paficic territories, Metro Channel in the Philippines, Stream TV in Russia, Ukraine and CIS countries and Fokus TV in Poland.
+In 2014, the first two seasons were sold to Nat Geo People Asia, TVBI in some Asia-Pacific territories, Metro Channel in the Philippines, Stream TV in Russia, Ukraine and CIS countries and Fokus TV in Poland.
 In Poland, the series started airing on 2 December 2014, as Detektyw kulinarny.

 The series started airing in South Africa on eReality on 7 April 2018.